The Myth of Norse Discontinuity

 Imperfect continuity

 None of this is to say that we have a perfect surviving verbal tradition of Norse mythology.
-For instance, we have had hundreds of years where practicing anything other than Lutheran orthodoxy was strictly prohibited.
+We have had hundreds of years where practicing anything other than Lutheran orthodoxy was strictly prohibited.
 Therefore, much of the most overtly “religious-sounding” parts of Norse mythology have faded.
-You won’t find anyone in rural Norway that believes in the Æsir and commits blot because their family has done that for 40 generations.
+You won’t find anyone in rural Norway that believes in the Æsir and commits blot because their family has done that for a hundred generations.

-1. Of course there are movements and groups in Norway too that are cringe imitations of what they imagine the viking ages were like. Åsatrufellesskapet Bifrost is an officially recognized religious society in Norway that mixes together “current nature-religions” and “neo-heathen experience” to basically make itself whatever you want it to be.
+1. Of course there are movements and groups in Norway too that are pure cringe bugman LARPs. Åsatrufellesskapet Bifrost is an officially recognized “religious society” in Norway that mixes together “current nature-religions” and “neo-heathen experience” to basically make itself whatever you want it to be.
 This is just a bunch of nerds pretending to be spiritual while painting themselves with cool viking branding, rather than any serious religious belief.
 As evidenced by their softie version of blot (ritual sacrifice), where they dress up like they’re going to a fair, yet they never seem to kill anything, nor spread any blood.
 Instead, sacrificing teddy bears, poems and groceries. ↩︎

 2. Americans and reconstructionists tend to only emphasize the role of the Æsir and Vanir, ignoring how most people’s stories of mythical nature were about fellow Midgard creatures like trolls, elves, gnomes, fairies and vetter. ↩︎